A New Primary School for Balls Park

 After all that the Assistant Educational Officer informed the Managers on 1st December 1964 that the total Primary numbers in Hertford were expected to stay static or decrease slightly in the next few years.
 This was in spite of considerable new building taking place and, one factor to be borne in mind, was that new council houses usually redistributed existing population and did not usually produce a material increase in population.

-On completion of the major project in Bengeo in the 1966/67 programme there would be a total provision of 8 forms entry distributed as follows:
+On completion of the major project in Bengeo in the 1966/67 programme there was a total entry provision of 8 forms distributed as follows:

 Hollybush – 1 FE (form entry)